 A final note on Weather and Light

 As a natural light photographer I am reliant on the light coming in through your windows.
 I do not shoot with house lights (over head lights and lamps) turned on, and I rarely use a flash.
 This means that in the event of a severely stormy and dark day we may need to look at rescheduling your session for a day with more available light.

 After the shoot | Payment, Galleries & Social Media

 Following your session you will receive an invoice for the remainder of your session cost.
 With this invoice paid you will be able view your images as soon as they're ready!

 I know you can't wait to get your hands on your beautiful photographs!
-Your private online gallery will be ready approximately 3 weeks after your session.
+Your private online proofing gallery will be ready approximately 3 weeks after your session.
 As soon as your gallery is set up I’ll send you an email containing a link, password and instructions for viewing the images, as well as an Order Form and an Online Ordering Guide to help you make your final print and product decisions.

 My social media accounts (Facebook and Instagram), blog and website are all vital business tools for me.
 90% of my business comes from word of mouth, so I love being able to share images and client feedback on these platforms.
 Your client service agreement provides consent for me to publish images from your session on my blog, website, and social platforms.
 However I totally understand if you're a little "online-shy".
 If you do not wish to have your images included in such portfolios please let me know in writing.